Challenge FOR Kids

-A free, week-long winter challenge for ALL Manitoba schools.
+A free, week-long winter challenge for ALL Manitobans.

-Register your class or entire school for some outdoor winter fun!
+Register your family, class, or entire school for some outdoor winter fun!
 Spend time doing outdoor activities.

 This could include walking, playing, building snow forts, biking, running, skating, cross-country skiing, snow sculptures, snowshoeing, tobogganing, & more!